 After missing several elections as a graduate student living away from home, Seth Flaxman set out to build a reminder system for voters so he would never miss another.
 From that idea, we formed Democracy Works to bring the awesomeness of the Internet to the process of democracy.
 TurboVote—our first project—launched in September 2010.
 We’re building the tools needed to upgrade the infrastructure of our democracy and improve the voting experience for voters and election officials alike.
 Our vision is straightforward: make voting a simple, seamless experience for all Americans so that no one misses an election.

-Our headquarters is in Brooklyn, NY, with an additional office in Denver, CO.
-We also have remote employees in California, Colorado, Kansas, Louisiana, Rhode Island, Florida, Pennsylvania, Virginia, Minnesota, and Washington.
+Our headquarters is in Brooklyn, NY, with additional offices in Chicago, IL, Somerville, MA, and Washington, DC, and remote employees in California, Colorado, Kansas, Louisiana, Rhode Island, Florida, Pennsylvania, Virginia, Minnesota, and Washington.

 Brooklyn, NY 11201